 When you have a more severe ingrown toenail, your doctor may recommend partial removal of the nail.
 They may numb the area and remove the section of the nail that’s ingrown; then they use acid to kill the root.
 If this doesn’t work, your doctor may surgically remove the nail and infected tissue.

 It’s time to end your battle with ingrown toenails.
-Call Alliance Foot & Ankle Specialists today to schedule your appointment or book it online.
+Call Alliance Foot & Ankle Specialists today to schedule your appointment.